juls-ian/the-searcher-api/doc/authorization.md

 ### Article Policy

-1. handles the article policies
+1. implement the article policies
 2. handle in the bootstrap/app the authorization exceptions for custom exceptions

 ### User Policy
-1. handle the user management authorization
+1. implement the user management authorization
 2. only admin can perform this

+### Article Category Policy
+1. implement policies
+2. only the admin and editor can perform this